mrlandero/KaseiCoin_Token_Crowdsale/README.md

 ![Ganache Purchase Confirmation](Evaluation_Evidence/twentyseven_purchase_ganache_confirmation.png)

 Finally, one more way of validating that our transaction was successful.
 Navigate to Ganache and click the `TRANSACTIONS` tab.
 You will now see all transactions the contract has generated.
 The first was our `Contract Creation`, or deployment.
 Now, we can see the second transaction with a blue label reading `Contract Call`.
 This is where `Account 3` is purchasing 1 ETH worth of `MARS` tokens.
-Ganache also provides us the transaction hash, as well as the `msg.sender` and contract addresses.
 The third transaction has a blue label reading `Contract Call`.
 This is where `Account 4` is purchasing 2 ETH worth of `MARS` tokens.
 Ganache also provides us the transaction hash, as well as the `msg.sender` and contract addresses.

 Step 28: `Account 4` Balance